Theodor Neubauer

-Dr. Theodor Neubauer (12 December 1890, Ermschwerd – 5 February 1945, Brandenburg an der Havel) was a German communist politician, educator, essayist, historian and anti-Nazi resistance fighter.
+Dr. Theodor Thilo Neubauer (12 December 1890 – 5 February 1945) was a German communist politician, educator, essayist, historian and anti-Nazi resistance fighter.

 Biography

 Early life

-Neubauer was born in the family of an estate inspector.
+Theodor Neubauer was born in the family of an estate inspector.
 His father was a German nationalist and monarchist and raised Theodor accordingly.
 He attended high school in Erfurt from 1901 to 1910, then studied history and modern languages for the next three years in Brussels, Jena and Berlin.
 He obtained a doctorate in 1913.
 From 1917 to 1923, he taught in Erfurt, then Ruhla and Weimar.

 Of national-liberal tendency, he enlisted in the army in 1914 with the rank of lieutenant and fought on the Russian front where he was demobilized in 1917 after gas poisoning.

-Indecember 1918, he joined the German Democratic Party, then turned to the left and became a member of the Independent Social Democratic Party of Germany (USPD) in late summer 1919, before joining the Communist Party of Germany (KPD) with the left wing of the USPD indecember 1920.
+In December 1918, he joined the German Democratic Party, then turned to the left and became a member of the Independent Social Democratic Party of Germany (USPD) in late summer 1919, before joining the Communist Party of Germany (KPD) with the left wing of the USPD in December 1920.

 Communist functionary

-He was elected to the Landtag of Thuringia inseptember 1921.
-Also elected to the State Council in Thuringia inoctober 1923, he had to flee after the overthrow of the SPD-KPD coalition government which had been established there.
+He was elected to the Landtag of Thuringia in September 1921.
+Also elected to the State Council in Thuringia in October 1923, he had to flee after the overthrow of the SPD-KPD coalition government which had been established there.

 Having become editor of the Freiheit newspaper in Düsseldorf, he was elected a member of the Reichstag in the elections of 1924, re-elected in 1928, 1930, 1932 and 1933.

 In 1930, he was elected member of the Central Committee of the KPD, responsible for foreign policy issues, and, temporarily, for social policy.
 In 1932, Neubauer published the book Deutsche Außenpolitik heute und morgen (German foreign policy today and tomorrow).
 Apart from his sociopolitical works, Neubauer also composed some 150 poems.

 Resistance and death

 In March 1933, he went into hiding but was arrested on August 3.
 He was held in the prisons of Plötzensee and Brandenburg and the concentration camps of Lichtenburg and Buchenwald.
-Pardoned, he left Buchenwald early July 1939and returns to his family in Thuringia.
-He renews contact with the Communists of the region and set up with Magnus Poser, a carpenter in Jena, a resistance network.
+Pardoned, he left Buchenwald in early July 1939 and returned to his family in Thuringia.
+He renewed contact with the Communists of the region and set up with Magnus Poser, a carpenter in Jena, a resistance network.
 Until autumn 1943, the Neubauer-Poser network carried out actions in liaison with other communist groups, in particular the group of Anton Saefkow.
-He managed to communicate with the resistants of Buchenwald who receive weapons.
+He managed to communicate with the resistants of Buchenwald who received weapons.

 Following an illegal meeting in Leipzig, he was arrested in July 1944 and sentenced to death on January 8, 1945.
 Theodor Neubauer was guillotined on February 5 in the Brandenburg Prison.